N-Sai-Prabhanjan/Modelling-exoplanet-transits/README.md

 # Modelling-exoplanet-transits
 Simulating and modelling exoplanet transits using kepler data
 # Exoplanet Transit Modelling using Kepler Data
-(We are using data for kepler 186f as this was the first interesting exoplanet i learned about and in 4th grade me and my friends thought to design a spaceship to go there.. huh, kids)
+(We are using data for kepler 186f as this was the first interesting exoplanet i learned about and in 4th grade me and my friends thought to design a spaceship to go there.. huh, kids, I will come to regret choosing this planet as we shall see further) We are using kepler 1b for code validation.

 ## Overview
 This project analyzes real photometric data from NASA's Kepler mission to model exoplanet transit signals and estimate planetary parameters.
 (First we detect the star, then we use SciPy to make a box model and find transit depth, radius and duration of transit)